L.B. Foster Reaches Agreement With 22NW, LP Invites Alexander B. Jones to Serve as a Board Observer

-/EIN News/ -- PITTSBURGH, April 07, 2023 (GLOBE NEWSWIRE) -- L.B.
-Foster Company (the “Company”) (NASDAQ: FSTR) today announced that it has reached an agreement with 22NW, LP, one of the Company’s largest shareholders, and various related parties.
+PITTSBURGH, April 07, 2023 (GLOBE NEWSWIRE) -- L.B.
+Foster Company (the "Company") FSTR today announced that it has reached an agreement with 22NW, LP, one of the Company's largest shareholders, and various related parties.

 Pursuant to the agreement, the Company has invited Alexander B. Jones to serve as a non-voting Board Observer, effective immediately.
 Mr. Jones is currently a Research Analyst at 22NW where he oversees the firm's investments in the industrials, materials, consumer, and other cyclical sectors.